Gchism94/QuartoQuest/docs/_build/html/_sources/usage_instructions.rst.txt

 The JupyterQuest Autograder is designed to automate the grading of coding assignments using GitHub Actions.
 This document provides step-by-step instructions on how to set up and use the autograder for your projects.

+.. seealso:: Find a working example of the autograder in the following `GitHub repository <https://github.com/Gchism94/autograder-test>`_ and `Report hosted by GitHub Pages <https://github.com/Gchism94/autograder-test>`_

 Prerequisites
 --------------